Public comment on graphite one mining

 Issues you can address in your public comment

-• Imuruk basin the surrounding lands are used by the local communities for subsistence activities including fishing, hunting, and berry picking.
+• Imuruk Basin, the surrounding lands, are used and stewarded by the local communities for cultural and subsistence activities including fishing, hunting, berry picking, egging, and gathering greens.

 • Many community members have fish camps around the Imuruk Basin.